phrocker/nifi-minifi-cpp/Extensions.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# Apache MiNiFi Extensions HowTo
+# Apache MiNiFi Extensions Guide

+To get a list of current extensions, please visit [the Extension How-To on our wiki](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=74685143)

+To enable all extensions for your platform, you may use -DENABLE_ALL=TRUE

+# Extensions by example

 Extensions consist of modules that are conditionally built into your client.
 Reasons why you may wish to do this with your modules/processors